Upgrade of the Trigger and Data Acquisition System for Continuous Imaging and Multi-Camera Operation in CYGNO: The CYGNO LIME-Based T-DAQ System

 Since only the exposure interval corresponds to an active acquisition window, the resulting dead-time fraction is

 This inefficiency is intrinsic to the externally triggered frame-based operation and cannot be mitigated without modifying the acquisition paradigm.

 A second contribution to the dead time originates from the requirement that the digitizer readout must be completed before a new software trigger can be issued to the camera.
 This introduces an additional inactive gap between consecutive frames, further reducing the overall live time.
-Together, these effects significantly limit the acquisition efficiency, particularly for low-energy and localized events, which typically extend over only one or a few sensor rows and can therefore be entirely lost if they occur during a row-level inactive interval.
+Together, these effects significantly limit the acquisition efficiency.
+This is particularly relevant for low-energy and localized events, which typically extend over only one or a few sensor rows.
+Such events can be entirely lost if they occur during a row-level inactive interval.

 In addition, the frame-based acquisition scheme can lead to partial recording of extended tracks.
 Ionization electrons produced may reach the optical readout during periods in which a fraction of the sensor rows are not actively acquiring, resulting in tracks that are truncated.
 This effect complicates event reconstruction and can bias the measurement of track topology.
 These limitations motivated the adoption of a continuous imaging acquisition mode in the upgraded T-DAQ system, which removes the inactive interval within a frame and decouples the camera exposure logic from the PMT readout.
 The design and validation of this upgrade are presented in the next section.